 Campaigners have accused HM Revenue & Customs of acting in a manner "akin to climate change denial" in its defence of its Check Employment Status for Tax (CEST) tool.

 As the first pay deals in the key month of April are included in the XpertHR analysis, the median remains stable at the 2.5% level seen over the first quarter of 2019.

-The table below summarises the latest pay settlements monitored by XpertHR.
+The table summarises the latest pay settlements monitored by XpertHR.

 HR and legal information and guidance relating to pay and benefits.